Popular Gap Year Teaching Abroad Programs

 Unsure of where you want to spend the year?
 Not to worry, there are many different destinations to choose from for your gap year teaching abroad.

 Asian countries have a rich culture and history that provide the perfect backdrop for an incredible gap year.
 And due to the high demand for native speakers and the growing popularity of the English language, Asia is a growing market for English teachers.
-Schools or teaching programs often provide courses for potential teachers in order to understand and gain teaching techniques specifically for teaching in Asia.
+Schools or teaching programs often provide courses for potential teachers to understand and gain teaching techniques specifically for teaching in Asia.

 China is a very popular gap year destination due to the expanding English teaching market, the demand for native English speakers, and the possibility to teach without a TEFL certificate.
 Not only are students excited and eager to learn from a native speaker, but also the perks usually include free airfare, housing allowance, and paid vacation during the Chinese holidays.

 Cambodia is another country with a growing teaching market looking to hire native English speakers that may not have a TEFL certificate.
 Cambodia is a beautiful destination to spend your gap year on a beach, err, the classroom.
-Like China, many Cambodian programs provide potential teachers with flight reimbursement, housing allowance, as well as paid vacation time.
+Like China, many Cambodian programs provide potential teachers with flight reimbursement, housing allowance, and paid vacation time.

-The prospect of traveling to Europe many seem enticing, but what about living there during a gap year?
+The prospect of traveling to Europe may seem enticing, but what about living there during a gap year?
 Many European countries have a high demand for native English speakers with a comprehensive background in teaching or the English language.
 Potential teachers are required to have a 2-year or 4-year degree, as well as a TEFL certificate.